-Federal regulations govern international transport of certain technology, data, and information.
-Cal Poly students, faculty and staff traveling abroad are responsible for verifying the applicability of export control and licensing regulations to their work, and for compliance with applicable requirements.
+Federal regulations govern the international transport of certain technology, data, and information.
+Cal Poly students, faculty, and staff traveling abroad are responsible for verifying the applicability of export control and licensing regulations to their work, and for compliance with applicable requirements.
 For additional information and assistance, please contact the Cal Poly Office of Research and Economic Development.

 I am presenting my research at a conference, are there any export control considerations for handouts and poster presentations?